geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Or, on the glacier's polish'd surface, threw

-A fairy tint of evanescent blue :
+A fairy tint of evanescent blue:

 And now the storm began, and long and loud